Here I mean the infrastructure needed and provided to make Open Source.

 When I started working in Open Source, mailing lists and IRC were just about the only two options.

 Since then, the world has exploded with different communication options.
-The current challenge is rather that there are so many options and alternatives that you risk drowning or maybe that your users get spread out with just a tiny fraction using each available platform.
+The current challenge is rather that there are so many options and alternatives that you risk drowning or maybe that your users get spread out with just a tiny fraction using each available service.

 The chat and video platforms of today are beyond what we could even dream of in the Open Source projects of the 1990s.